Elena Long

-Elena Amanda Long is assistant professor of physics at the University of New Hampshire and is an activist for LGBT people in science.
+Elena Amanda Long is associate professor of physics at the University of New Hampshire and is an activist for LGBT people in science.
 The journal Nature called her a "diversity trailblazer" in their Nature's 10: Ten people who mattered this year in 2016.
 Long's research on the internal structure of nucleons earned her a 2015 Jefferson Science Associates (JSA) Promising Young Scientist award.
 Long has made significant contributions to improve the inclusion of under-represented researchers and students by founding the LGBT+ Physics organisation and serving as a member of the American Physical Society (APS) Committee of LGBT Issues.